EPA is terrorizing the diesel industry and destroying the environment.

 It’s gotten much worse

 Since the EPA has been allowed to dictate policy, they implemented even tougher restrictions in 2008.
 The addition of Diesel Exhaust Fluid (DEF) systems on diesel engines has taken it to a much higher level.
 The problems that the DEF systems have added have caused diesel engines to be even less reliable.
 Diesel Exhaust Fluid is urea and is very caustic to metals.
 The DEF systems are unreliable and fail quite regularly.
-Those system failures can also cause engine failure, especially in occasional use vehicles like farm trucks, trucks used to tow the family camper and small town/rural ambulances.
-Failures are also very common in vehicles that sit and idle for long periods of time such as delivery trucks, ambulances, armored cars and trucks used for power-line construction and repair.
+Those system failures can also cause engine failure.
+Failures occur at a higher rate in occasional use vehicles like farm trucks, trucks used to tow the family camper.
+Failures are also very common in vehicles that sit and idle for long periods of time.
+Those would include delivery trucks, ambulances, armored cars and trucks used for power-line construction and repair.

 Because DEF fluid is caustic to metal, it is packaged in plastic jugs.
 If you haven’t noticed them, just look for them inside the building the next time that you stop for gas.
 Yes, PLASTIC jugs.
 Plastic is made from petroleum/oil.
 They are made in China, shipped to the U.S. on those same dirty ships and filled with horse piss.
 They are then transported across the country to convenience stores, gas stations and truck stops.
-Those plastic jugs are then thrown in our landfills or recycled, going through the same transportation process as the steel that was recycled.
+DEF jugs are then thrown in our landfills.
+They can also be recycled, going through the same transportation process as the steel that was recycled.

 Even bigger headaches

 As mentioned earlier, DEF systems can, and do cause premature engine failures but that’s not the worst of it.
 All diesel trucks produced in the U.S. have DEF systems on them.
 DEF components fail at an alarming rate and are very expensive to replace.
-That expense is passed on to the consumer by freight companies, contractors and the guy who cuts your grass or plows your snow.
+Those expenses are passed on to the consumer by freight companies, and contractors.
+Even the guy who cuts your grass or plows your snow passes that expense along.

 In the summer of 2022, thousands of RV enthusiasts were grounded because of DEF head failures on their diesel motor homes.
-Cummins, the manufacturer of the diesel engines, did not have enough replacement DEF heads to handle the problem.
+Cummins, the diesel engines in most RVs, did not have enough replacement DEF heads to handle the problem.
 The same systems that were failing on RVs were also failing on Semi-trucks which are used to haul freight.
 The fake news media were reporting that there was a “shortage of truck drivers”.
 There were plenty of drivers…who’s trucks were broke down.

-66 million people in the U.S. go camping but there are 1 million who are full timers, living in their RV.
-Many of those full timers sat for 3 to 6 months waiting for their service department to get the parts to fix their RV.
+66 million people go camping, but there are 1 million who RV full time, living in their RV.
+Many of those full timers sat for 3 to 6 months waiting to get the parts to fix their RV.
 The cost to replace the EGR cooler on an RV is $3,000.
 To replace the DEF system, it’s upwards of $6,000.
 It’s slightly less expensive to do the replacement on a pickup truck but it’s not at all cheap.

 Where are we headed?